How to choose a sleeping pad: for backpacking and car camping

 Shape and Comfort

-Though some mats utilise a basic rectangular profile, others are contoured in a mummy shape to reduce weight and pack size without unduly affecting overall sleeping comfort.
+Though some mats utilize a basic rectangular profile, others are contoured in a mummy shape to reduce weight and pack size without unduly affecting overall sleeping comfort.
 For larger users, or those simply looking for a little extra luxury in their large tent, many mats also come in large and/or wide sizes.

 Similarly, for petite users or ultralight campers in their one-person tent or bivvy, many mats also come in a small or a three-quarter size, which focuses on delivering core warmth for the head and torso only.
 Some brands make specific women’s sizes that are contoured to better suit the female frame.
 In some cases they are also slightly warmer, with a higher R-value (as women typically sleep colder than men).